jblayter/SDM-Playbook/team-enablement/retros.md

 **Retro Prompt (Miro/Sticky Notes):**
 - What went well?
-- What didn’t go well?
+- What didn't go well?
 - What should we try next?

 **Closing Shoutout (Slack):**